sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

     Server.serve(clf, x_test, y_test)

-**At this point you should go back to the tutorial page so that you can learn how to use the PySS3 Command Line for model selection, once you've completed that part continue with the following paragraph.**
+.. _movie-review-notebook-continue:

+**Before moving forward, at this point you should read the** :ref:`hyperparameter-optimization` **section of this tutorial.**

-As described in the tutorial, after performing hyper-parameters optimization using the ``PySS3 Command Line``, we found out that, for example, the following hyper-parameter values will slightly improve our classification performance
+As described in the "Hyperparameter Optimization" section, after performing hyperparameters optimization using the ``PySS3 Command Line``, we found out that, for example, the following hyperparameter values will slightly improve our classification performance

 .. code:: python